jlevy/lft/lft.md

 Or we might be at the right time but not be in an organization or with a team of the right structure and incentives to have the outcome we want.

-I'm fortunate to have worked at the intersection of knowledge tools, publishing, reasoning systems, and engineering extensively.
+I’m fortunate to have worked at the intersection of knowledge tools, publishing, reasoning systems, and engineering extensively.
 Today, the rise of vibe coders, more powerful reasoning tools (like o3 and Gemini 2.5 Deep Research), and the return of classical formal reasoning tools for use with LLMs